top of page

 I prioritize a hands-on approach to education and strive to cultivate a positive, welcoming environment for students.
 Central to this approach is a specimen- and inquiry-based mentoring philosophy, in which collections serve as both a teaching tool and a catalyst for discovery.
 My overarching goal is to use natural history collections to inspire curiosity, foster collaboration, and support the development of independent, critically thinking scientists.
 I emphasize a growth-mindset culture that empowers students to overcome challenges and persist through graduate school and into their future careers.
 At the same time, I believe that science is strongest when it is accessible, inclusive, and collaborative.
 Accordingly, I work to promote these values by fostering equitable, supportive research communities and mentoring students from diverse backgrounds.

 These principles have guided my teaching for more than 13 years, during which I have taught hundreds of students in both formal and informal roles.
 In addition to serving as a teaching assistant during my undergraduate and graduate training, I have been an instructor of record for a scientific communication course (UNM BioBlog; 6 years) and for two graduate seminars: Advanced R (2019) and Graduate Student Professional Development (2020).
 The Advanced R seminar emphasized peer-led learning and collaboration as students taught one another complex analytical approaches, while the professional development course was designed to address a gap in formal career training within our department.
-Building on these experiences, I continue to develop and lead hands-on workshops as a postdoctoral researcher, with plans to expand this training for conference attendees at the 2026 American Ornithological Society meeting.
+I also prioritize leading workshops aimed to improve soft skills necessary for success in academia, such as the ‘Data to Design: Scientific graphics in ggplot2 and Adobe Illustrator’ workshop for graduate students at the University of Kentucky in March 2025.
+In August 2026, I plan to expand this workshop for conference attendees at the American Ornithological Society meeting.

 Course taught as an Undergrad TA Course taught as a Grad TA Course I developed † Instructor of Record